 It’s firstly a great place just to host your video content.
 The high-speed, continually updated nature of YouTube minimises the chance of an outage, so your content should stay safely online as required.
 The other benefit is the possibility for quality engagement.
 Just like Facebook, YouTube as a platform has amazing ‘shareability’ and so, can encourage genuine interaction from your school community.

 Twitter: Twitter is a tough one – it seems as if users either love it, or don’t see the point in it whatsoever.
 With the knowledge that your prospective parents may fall into either camp, Twitter is still important to get your head around, at the very least.
 It supports short-form content (280 characters or less) in addition to videos, images and links.
-People who use Twitter are generally those who like to keep up with news, whatever sphere that may be in.
+People who use Twitter are generally those who like to keep up with news and sports, whatever sphere that may be in.

 Twitter is one of those platforms schools could take or leave, but if you do choose to use it, it’s important to post the right content.
 We’ll touch more on it later, but keep in mind that if you decide to create a Twitter account, you’ll want to focus on connecting with other people in the education sphere and making your users aware of important notices and updates.